-Situated at the corner of North Williams Avenue and Shaver Street, Parallax is a 5-story mixed-use development, including 63 market rate apartments over premium retail space fronting the thriving Williams Corridor.
+Situated at the corner of North Williams Avenue and Shaver Street, PARALLAX is a five-story mixed-use development, including 63 market-rate apartments over premium retail space fronting the thriving Williams Corridor.
 The base consists of glazed aluminum storefront that engages the Shaver and Williams frontages at the public street level.
 A salvaged section of "The Machine," an iconic mural that once adorned the facade of the pre-existing warehouse, now wraps around the corner of Parallax's base level, joining the lobby with the parking garage.
 A glass, steel and metal canopy serves to shelter the sidewalk and simultaneously strikes a datum at the building’s transition from glass public base to a dynamically designed upper facade.

 The upper facade at the apartment units uses brick masonry veneer, a historically relevant material re-imagined in modern form.
-The large staggered windows at residences allude to their more private program and appear as punched openings despite being floor to ceiling.
-Windows are staggered at each floor, lending the elevation a dynamic movement, with metal panels angled and oriented in opposing directions.
+The large, staggered windows at residences allude to their more private program and appear as punched openings despite being floor-to-ceiling.
+Additionally, the staggered windows at each floor lend the elevation a dynamic movement, with metal panels angled and oriented in opposing directions.
 The panels together read as a gradient color change from different perspectives.
 In effect, the building reads differently driving down Williams or walking the opposite direction.
-This parallax reinforces both the building’s and neighborhood’s dynamism.
+This parallax reinforces both the building’s and the neighborhood’s dynamism.